craddm/craddm.github.io_old/_posts/2016-11-28-ERP-Within-Subject-CIs.md

 ![plot of chunk betweenSubj](/figure/source/2016-11-28-ERP-Within-Subject-CIs/betweenSubj-1.svg)

 The confidence intervals in the between-subjects plot don't really help you see that the signficant timepoints are actually significant.
 Let's re-plot the figure using within-subject CIs.
 I use here some new commands.
 Using **map_df** from ***purrr***, I convert runningSE, a list of data frames, into a single data frame summarizing the data at each time-point after removing between-subject variability.
+This also uses **extract** function from ***magrittr***.
 I then pass this data frame to geom_ribbon to plot the corrected CIs.
 I could also use it to plot the ERPS, but I'll just let ggplot figure them out from the original data.